HWbioinf2

 (a) Create an image illustrating differences between Augustus with human

 parameters and the reference annotation, save as a.png.
-Briefly
+Is there any

-Submit files a.png, b.png, c.png.
-Write answers to your
+Submit files a.png, b.png.
+Write answers to your protocol.